Comanche language: Use and revitalization efforts

 Although efforts are now being made to ensure its survival, most speakers of the language are elderly.
-In the late 19th century, Comanche children were placed in boarding schools where they were discouraged from speaking their native language, and even severely punished for doing so.
+In the late 19th century, Comanche children were placed in indigenous boarding schools where they were discouraged from speaking their native language, and even severely punished for doing so.
 The second generation then grew up speaking English, because of the belief that it was better for them not to know Comanche.

 The Comanche language was briefly prominent during World War II.
-A group of seventeen young men referred to as the Comanche Code Talkers were trained and used by the U.S. Army to send messages conveying sensitive information in the Comanche language so that it could not be deciphered by the enemy.
+A group of 17 young men referred to as the Comanche Code Talkers were trained, and used by the U.S. Army to send messages conveying sensitive information in the Comanche language so that it could not be deciphered by the enemy.